Scaling of Stochastic Normalizing Flows in $\mathrm{SU}(3)$ lattice gauge theory: Numerical results

 \subsection{Scaling of NE-MCMC and SNFs}

 In this section we compare the performances of NE-MCMC and trained SNFs using the metrics introduced in section~\ref{sec:nemcmc}, for different ensembles of transformations in the lattice spacing.
 In fig.~\ref{fig:dkless} results for the KL divergence of eq.~\eqref{eq:kl} and for the ESS of eq.~\eqref{eq:ess} are presented for two volumes and for several values of $\nstep$.
+The dimensionless free energy $\Delta F$, needed to compute both quantities, is calculated separately for each flow using eq.~\eqref{eq:jar} using the appropriate definition of the dimensionless work $W$.

-First of all, we observe that when $\nstep$ increases, i.e. when evolutions are performed closer to equilibrium, the KL divergence decreases for all architectures, reaching rather quickly values smaller than 1.
-As expected, the results indicate a convergence to $0$ as well, i.e. reversibility appears to be reached asymptotically.
+First of all, we observe that when $\nstep$ increases, i.e., when evolutions are performed closer to equilibrium, the KL divergence decreases for all architectures, reaching rather quickly values smaller than 1.
+As expected, the results indicate a convergence to $0$ as well, i.e., reversibility appears to be reached asymptotically.
 Furthermore, if we look at the metrics for each volume separately, it appears that SNFs are roughly a factor 2 more efficient than the standard NE-MCMC: indeed, the same value of $\DKL( q_0 \Pf \| p \Pre)$ is reached for about half the value of $\nstep$.

 The same kind of improvement can be observed for the ESS: small values of $\nstep$ lead to $\hat\ESS<0.1$, which indicates a very poor sampling of the target distribution.
 As soon as $\nstep$ increases enough, depending on the volume that is tested, the same trend observed for the $\DKL$ appears.
 Both NE-MCMC and SNFs appear to approach the limit value $\hat\ESS=1$, with Stochastic Normalizing Flows being roughly twice as efficient as the purely stochastic counterpart.